cms-opendata-analyses/TriggerInfoTool/README.md

 This repository hosts a set of simple examples that use CMSSW EDAnalyzers to extract trigger information for CMS Open/Legacy Data.
 Currently, this repository has two main branches, `2010` and `2011` (which also works for 2012 data), corresponding to the CMS data that has been so far released for Run I.

 The `master` branch is currently under development and corresponds to information extraction from AOD for Run II data (this branch is not ready for general use yet).

-Please choose the one you need as instructions may vary a little.
+Please make sure you choose the correct branch for your needs.

 The examples are organized in packages.
 Here is a summary of what they contain: